mosip/id-authentication/design/authentication/Bio_Auth_Request_REST_Service.md

 2. Authenticate and Authorize TSP <<TBD>>
 3. Validate “reqTime” for incoming Auth Requests for valid format and timestamp < 24 hours (configurable value) from current time
 4. Integrate with Kernel UIN Validator and VID Validator to check UIN/VID for validity.
 Validate UIN/VID for authenticity in AuthDB
-5. Once the above validations are successful, Auth request is then validated based on biometric - Fingerprint/IRIS/Face - authentications present in input request
+5. Once the above validations are successful, Auth request is then validated based on biometric - Fingerprint/IRIS/Face - authentications present in input request.
+For these types of authentications, below are types of inputs supported –
+a.
+Fingerprint – Image and Minutiae based
+b.
+Iris – Image based
+c.
+Face – Image based
 6. Retrieve Identity details of the Individual based on UIN from ID Repository
 7. Retrieve mode of communication with Individual using admin config to send authentication success/failure information
 8. When the Individual is successfully authenticated based on one or more of the above authentication types, a sms/email notification is sent to them using Kernel’s SmsNotifier and EmailNotifier to their stored phone/email respectively.